yahiakala/notion-task-loader/docs/database.md

 1. The schema implements a multi-tenant architecture with role-based access control (RBAC)
 2. MFA (Multi-Factor Authentication) is supported through the users table
-3. Notion integration is supported at both tenant and user levels
+3. Notion integration is supported at both tenant and user levels:
+   - Tenant level: API key, database ID, user mappings, and cached users
+   - User level: Personal API key, user IDs, and task database ID
 4. The system supports email verification and login session management
 5. Password security features include failure counting and hashing
+6. Notion user mappings are stored at the tenant level to maintain a centralized mapping between app users and Notion users
+7. Notion users are cached at the tenant level to improve performance when displaying user dropdowns